jbpolly/jbpolly/pull_request_template.md

 ## What does this do?

+Please include a summary of the changes and the related issue.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

 - Created grid game component
 - Fixed issue with width measurement in the small and medium theme containers
 - Added the same padding top and bottom to containers so the casino lobby will have a consistent spacing between containers according to figma